gabrielhuang/adversarial-divergence-code/visual-hyperplane/README.md

 # Visual Hyperplane Experiments

-This experiment compares KL-divergence (nonparametric) and a GAN-divergence for enforcing toy constraints (MNIST digits have to sum up to 25).
+This experiment compares a Nonparametric divergence (KL/Maximum Likelihood) and a Parametric divergence (Regularized GAN) for enforcing toy constraints (MNIST digits have to sum up to 25).

 There are two steps: